volusion/element/content/references/sdk.md

 title: 'SDK'
 ---

-This document looks at the ways that you can use `window.ElementSdk.client` to call the Volusion API.
+This document examines ways you can use `window.ElementSdk.client` to call the Volusion API.

-## Calling the Sdk
+## Calling the SDK

 In production block code, the most common place that you'll be using the SDK is in `getDataProps.js`